Carlo Scarpa: The Modern Son of Venice

 So far we have seen Scarpa’s renovations and more public designs, but he dabbled in more private commissions as well.
 He designed several private residences.
 In those designs, while he remains faithful to his love of materials and the interplay between them, he also uses color more radically.
 Furthermore, he unleashes the full power of his imagination, not constrained by the requirements of public functions.

-I wrote at the beginning that Carlo Scarpa is an underappreciated architect.
-This is not completely true, as he is widely recognized within circles of architecture aficionados.
-However there is still a lot of work to do for this great talent to take his rightful place in the popular imagination.
+Carlo Scarpa is widely recognized within circles of architecture aficionados.
+However, he deserves more recognition in the art world and beyond and there is still a lot of work to do for this great talent to take his rightful place in the popular imagination.